ASK KNOX

 }

-When Memory Is Not the Right Tool
+When a Memory Store Is Not the Right Tool

-The memory tool is useful but not universally appropriate.
+Memory stores are useful but not universally appropriate.
 For structured data that needs reliable retrieval, external storage is often more appropriate:

 Designing for Stateful Pipelines